Two fraternities ordered to cease operations, suspensions probable

 As the most recent email found its way into the inboxes of Greek life students, none were caught off guard.

 “I wasn’t surprised,” said a student who is involved in Greek life.
-“I noticed a lot was going on the last couple weeks or so.
+“I noticed a lot was going on the last couple weeks or so.”

-Multiple Greek life participants were interviewed for this article, all of them asked for anonymity out of fear of retaliation.
-All of the students provided different accounts of parties and several detailed a story of at least four UMPD cop cars sitting outside of the Sigma Chi fraternity house on Oct.
+Multiple Greek life participants were interviewed for this article; all of them asked for anonymity out of fear of retaliation.
+All of the students provided specific accounts of parties and several detailed a story of at least four UMPD cop cars sitting outside of the Sigma Chi fraternity house on Oct.
 1, which was the event that led to Sigma Chi’s suspension.

 The three students remember the night vividly.